ianmease8/cse251-course/week01/prove01.md

 ## CSE 251 Logger

 This assignment uses the Log class found in `cse251.py`.
-Refer to the [log class documentation](../overview/cse251_code.md)
+Refer to the [log class documentation](../overview/cse251_code.md).
+If you have properly installed the packages [CSE251 Installer](../overview/cse251_code.md), then the Log class can be resolved in your code.

 The assignment program will creating the following logging information.
-Here is the output from the assignment program before adding threads.
+Here is an example of what your log file should look like.

 ```text
 14:15:07| number=10